Construction, Extension and Paths of Near-Homogeneous Tournaments: Construction of near-homogeneous tournaments with vertices

 \section{Construction of near-homogeneous tournaments with $n=4t+1$ vertices}

-In attempt to find new near-homogeneous tournaments, we figure out the following original method to construct near-homogeneous tournaments from homogeneous tournaments.
+In \cite{Moukouelle1998}, Moukouelle constructed an infinite class of near-homogeneous tournaments by connecting four copies of a homogeneous tournaments to an isolated vertex, and adding arcs among them.
+In this section, we figure out an original method to construct near-homogeneous tournaments from just two homogeneous tournaments of the same order.

+We use a homogeneous tournament $T$ with $4t+3$ vertices and its complement $T^*$, which is the key idea of this method.
+We now have $8t+6$ vertices.
+In order to get a graph with $8t+5\equiv 1$ mod $4$ vertices, we identify a vertex $x\in T$ with the corresponding $x^*\in T^*.$ Then we further reverse the directions of some arcs that incident to $x$, and add arcs connecting $T\setminus\{x\}$ and $T^*\setminus \{x^*\}$.
+The detailed construction is described below.

 Let $T$ be a given homogeneous tournament with $4t+3$ vertices.
-Let $T^*$ be the complement of $T$, i.e. $T^*$ is obtained from $T$ by reversing the direction of every arc.
+Let $T^*$ be a copy of the complement of $T$.
 For any vertex $u\in T$, we denote the corresponding vertex of $u$ in $T^*$ be $u^*$.
-For each vertex $u\in T$, denote the set of in-neighbors and the set of out-neighbors of $u$ in $T$ as $I(u)$ and $O(u),$ respectively; for each vertex $u^*\in T^*$, denote the set of in-neighbors and the set of out-neighbors of $u$ in $T$ as $I(u^*)$ and $O(u^*),$ respectively.
+For each vertex $u\in T$, denote the set of in-neighbors and the set of out-neighbors of $u$ in $T$ as $I(u)$ and $O(u),$ respectively; for each vertex $u^*\in T^*$, denote the set of in-neighbors and the set of out-neighbors of $u^*$ in $T^*$ as $I(u^*)$ and $O(u^*),$ respectively.
 Arbitrarily select a vertex $x$ of $T$, delete $x$ from $T$ and delete $x^*$ from $T^*$.
 Then, add a new vertex $z$.